chymaera96/NeuralSampleID/README.md

 - `--config`: YAML config file path
 - `--ckp`: Placeholder name for the training run

-> **Note**:  Update the paths (particularly, `htdemucs_dir` and `fma_dir`) in the YAML file to point at the directory containing the source-separated audio data for training.
+> **Note**:  Update the paths (particularly, `htdemucs_dir` and `fma_dir`) in the YAML file to point at the directory containing the source-separated and mixed audio data for training.
 If you want to resume from a checkpoint, use `--resume path/to/checkpoint.pth`.

 ---